ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 export default GroceryList
 ```

 Go to the `test.js` file.
-It contains a unit test using the RTL library.
-Observe how it mimicks a user clicking the first checkbox.
+It contains a unit test using RTL.
+Observe how it mimics a user clicking the first checkbox.

 ```js
 import { render, screen, cleanup } from '@testing-library/react';
 import GroceryList from './components/GroceryList';
 import userEvent from '@testing-library/user-event';

 test('should mark the first checkbox as checked', () => {
   // render the grocery list
   render(<GroceryList />);